United States Department of Agriculture South Building

+Office building in Washington, D.C.

 The U.S. Department of Agriculture South Building is an office building located at 14th Street and Independence Avenue, Southwest, Washington, D.C.

 History

 It was built beginning in 1930, to house the expanded offices of the United States Department of Agriculture (USDA).
 Construction was completed on the U.S. Department of Agriculture Administration Building to the north of Independence Avenue in 1930, but Depression-era agriculture programs demanded far more office space than the main building could provide.
 The phased construction was completed in 1936.
 The building was added to the National Register of Historic Places in 2007.

 Completed in 1936, the South Building was the largest office building in the world until the completion of the Pentagon, with dimensions of 458 ft by 944 ft in seven stories with 4500 rooms.
 The building's design is credited to Louis A. Simon of the Federal Office of the Supervising Architect.
 The South Building was joined to the Administration Building by two enclosed pedestrian bridges spanning Independence Avenue, thus consolidating USDA operations into one complex.
 The single-span stone arches form a dramatic accent on Independence Avenue.
 The soffits of the bridges are faced with Guastavino tile.
 The east bridge is dedicated to Seaman A. Knapp, while the west bridge commemorates Agriculture Secretary James Wilson.
 The new building contained laboratory space as well as offices.
 It was originally referred to as the "Extensible Building", which could be expanded in a phased fashion.
 Phasing was necessary due to the time required to acquire such a large parcel of land.